-As of April 30, 2015 there were 8,595,217 shares of convertible preferred stock outstanding, which will automatically convert, upon completion of this offering, into 8,755,296 shares of our common stock, including the automatic conversion of all outstanding shares of our Series Alpha and Series Alpha-1 convertible preferred stock into 8,353,748 shares of common stock and the automatic conversion of all outstanding shares of our Series Beta convertible preferred stock into 401,548 shares of common stock based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
-After the closing of this offering, the board of directors will have the authority, without further action by the stockholders, to issue up to 10,000,000 shares of preferred stock, \$0.0001 par value per share, in one or more series.
+As of January 31, 2015 there were 16,707,522 shares of convertible preferred stock outstanding, which will automatically convert, immediately prior to the completion of this offering, into 16,707,522 shares of our common stock.
+After the closing of this offering, the board of directors will have the authority, without further action by the stockholders, to issue up to shares of preferred stock, \$0.0001 par value per share, in one or more series.
 The board of directors will also have the authority to designate the rights, preferences, privileges and restrictions of each such series, including dividend rights, dividend rates, conversion rights, voting rights, terms of redemption, redemption prices, liquidation preferences, sinking fund terms and the number of shares constituting any series.